Have you just stumbled across the non-diet approach and wondering what this strange concept is?

 I have chosen to focus my practice on a compassionate approach to weight concern.
 Top three reasons impacting my choice:

 - Weight loss diets don’t work long term

-- Weight loss diets cause harm, and rebound weight gain
+- Weight loss diets cause harm, and often, rebound weight gain

 - Calorie restriction actually slows down your metabolism and contributes to obsessive food thoughts

-Research tells us that by modifying some lifestyle behaviours, health markers can improve, even if the number on the scales does not change.
-An example of this might be increasing intake of beans, chick peas and lentils which may improve fasting blood sugar levels or lower cholesterol (Bacon et al, 2005).
+Research shows that health markers can improve with behaviour modification, even if the number on the scales does not change.
+As an example, increasing intake of beans, chick peas and lentils may improve fasting blood sugar levels or lower cholesterol, without a change in weight (Bacon et al, 2005).

 “Dieting is the number one cause of the onset of an eating disorder (National Eating Disorders Collaboration, 2018)”.

 Another very important reason that I support and practice the non-diet approach is that dieting is one of the most common forms of disordered eating, which is a precursor for an eating disorder.
 I want to improve my client’s relationship with food, not damage it.